tx4x/orc/doc/config.md

 ; you must set the value to -1
 ChildDerivationIndex = 0

+; Set the directory to store database and the port that MongoDB should use ; to accept connections
+MongoDBDataDirectory = /home/bookchin/.config/orc/data
+MongoDBPort = 37017

 ; Set the base directory (parent) for where the shards folder will be ; placed.
 The shards stores other nodes data shards, so be sure you set ; this to where you intend to store farmed shards.